Shipman, VA

 107 people

-As of 2023, 25.2% of Shipman, VA residents (123 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 25.2% of Shipman, VA residents (123 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Shipman, VA was 24.4%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Shipman, VA compared to that of it's neighboring and parent geographies.